 Initial Thoughts on the Cost of Learning a Form

-Of course, the path forward lies someone in between and one of the motivations for all my Morphological Lexicon work is to have the necessary data in machine-actionable form to take a much more intelligent approach to the relationship between knowing one form and knowing another.
+Of course, the path forward lies somewhere in between and one of the motivations for all my Morphological Lexicon work is to have the necessary data in machine-actionable form to take a much more intelligent approach to the relationship between knowing one form and knowing another.

 This gets in to some very deep areas of psycholinguistics and learnability but, for now, I’m mostly just looking for a better measure of the “cost” or “effort” of learning a new form for the purposes of judging readability, etc. than just assuming all forms are equal or that learning a lemma gives you all the forms.